DhivyaDG/MS-Excel-Projects/Shark_Attacks/README.txt

 4	Are there specific activities that provoke more shark attacks than others?
 5	What are common features of places with the most shark attacks?

-The research team has asked you to prepare the data as follows.
+The research team has asked to prepare the data as follows.
 These are the fields they are interested in keeping:

 Case Number,Year,Type,Country,Area,Location,Activity,Sex,Age,Injury,Fatal